Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Records of important decisions should capture:

-- The decision and its authority
+- The decision and decision authority
 - Context and alternatives considered
 - Trade-offs and risks
 - Consulted roles